damianolodi/damianolodi/content/authors/damiano/_index.md

 highlight_name: false
 ---

-I am currently working on single-frequency lasers at LEOS, where my day-to-day is a mix of project management, product development and hardware production.
-When I am not busy making lasers, I enjoy diving deep into the study of embedded systems and project management techniques.
+I am currently a software engineer at 255 Labs, where in my day-to-day I develop and implement machine vision algorithms using C++.
+When I am not busy writing code, I enjoy diving deep into the study of embedded systems and project management techniques.

 In my free time, you can find me drinking a lot of tea or cultivating carnivorous plants.
 Watch out, they bite!